stucchio/Homepage/content/why_lambda_school_should_have_a_50_percent_success_rate.rst

 Assuming these channels provide equal traffic, bids will be placed on channels A and B only.
 C is unprofitable so no bids are placed.

 Now suppose the price of adwords falls by 30%; channel A now costs $1.4/click while B and C cost $0.7/click.
 At this point the cost per conversion of channel C has dropped to ``$0.7/0.015 = $46.67 < $50``.
-This channel then gets switched on.
+At this time channel C gets switched on.

 However, the net result of this is that the conversion rate has dropped from ``(10% + 3%)/2=6.5%`` to ``(10%+3%+1.5%)/3 = 4.8%``.
 Profit margins have dropped too.
 The net result here is that traffic has increased by 50%, but the new 50% are low margin, barely profitable users with low conversion rates.
-These new users drag the average down.
+These new users drag the average down even as they add profits to the bottom line.

 On the flip side of this phenomenon, it's very difficult to *raise* conversion rates.
 Imagine a sitewide improvement that results in the conversion rate on every channel increasing by 40% (but prices remained the same).
 This raises the conversion rate of channel C to 2.1%, lowering the cost per conversion to $47.61 and making it profitable.